grandma-collaboration/icare/docs/index.md

-# SkyPortal for Grandma
+# Icare

 ## What is it ?
-SkyPortal for Grandma is a custom "layer" of both frontend and backend, added on top of [SkyPortal](https://skyportal.io/) to provide the features required only by Grandma.
+Icare is a custom "layer" of both frontend and backend, added on top of [SkyPortal](https://skyportal.io/) to provide the features required only by Grandma.

 Besides from building on top of SkyPortal, it also provides 2 extensions: